Privacy Policy

 5. Lawful basis for using your information

-We will only ever collect, store and use your personal data when we have a clear justification for doing so.
-For the data processing activities described in this policy we rely on the following lawful bases:
+We will only collect, store and use your personal data when we have a clear justification for doing so.
+For the data processing activities described in this policy, the lawful bases we rely on include the following :

 Consent is used when we ask you for permission to use your information in a certain way, and you agree to this.
-For example, in order to send you communications about our events and programmes we ask your consent.
+For example, in order to send you communications about our events, programmes and fundraising requests.
 You have the right to withdraw your consent at any time.

 To comply with legal or regulatory obligations we may need to share your information with bodies such as the Charity Commission, Fundraising Regulator or Information Commissioner.